 - Cut the dough into 4 equal pieces; flatten one piece into a thin 6-8-inch oval disc (re-wrap the remaining pieces so they don’t dry out).
 Use a rolling pin.

 - Send the disc through the roller on the lowest/widest setting.
-This is “#1” on the Kitchen Aid attachment displayed above.
-Now, send it through again.
-Note: if using a pasta machine, refer to their specific instructions for rolling the dough.
+This is “#1” on the Kitchen Aid attachment.
+Now, send it through a second or third time to smooth it out.
+Note: if using a hand-crank pasta machine, refer to their specific instructions for rolling the dough.
 The settings are different, but the rolling process is the same.

 - Continue to roll the dough through settings #2-4 (2x on each setting) for spaghetti, fettuccine, pappardelle and tagliatelle.
 For homemade ravioli, the dough needs to be thinner- go up to #5.
 The higher the number, the thinner the dough will become.
 That’s the goal.
 The pasta sheet is ready when it’s slightly translucent and you can see your hand underneath.